kvarak/dnd/docs/_Classes/feyblood.md

 <details><summary>Stone Skin (trait)</summary>

 When you take damage, you can use your ***reaction*** to harden your skin, gaining resistance to all damage except thunder and psychic, until the start of your next turn, including the triggering attack.

+You can do this once, and regain its use after a short rest.
 </details>

 <details><summary>Thundering Stomp (trait)</summary>

 As an ***action***, you stomp your foot down creating a thundering sound, audible at 100 ft away.
 All adjacent creatures must make a Constitution saving throw against your spall casting DC.
 A creature that fails its saving throw takes 1d8 thunder damage and is deafened until the start of your next turn.
 This damage increases at 5th level (2d8), 11th level (3d8), and 17th level (4d8).
 A creature that succeeds its save takes half damage and isn’t deafened.

+You can do this once, and regain its use after a short rest.
 </details>
 </details>
 </details>